-11. Kick It Pop-Up Studio: At just 25 years old, Eliza Shirazi has built her signature class, Kick It by Eliza, into a “Fempire.”
-Take the workout at her pop-up studio in Allston.
+10. Kick It By Eliza: Eliza Shirazi has built her signature class, Kick It by Eliza, into a “Fempire.”
+Take the workout at her pop-up studio at the Via Seaport Residences.

-12. Modern Barre: Former Patriots cheerleader Julia Robinson owns this barre studio, which just added a location at Boston Landing.
-There are also locations in Chestnut Hill and West Acton.
+11. Modern Barre: Former Patriots cheerleader Julia Robinson owns this barre studio, with locations in Chestnut Hill and West Acton.

-13. MyStryde: This North End studio was Boston’s first treadmill-only studio when it opened last year.
+12. MyStryde: This North End studio was Boston’s first treadmill-only studio when it opened in 2016.
 It’s the brainchild of Rebecca Skudder, who still leads plenty of classes each week.

 North End Yoga, 256 Hanover St., Boston, northendyoga.com.